The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Leading eikonal for generic gravitational 2--body scattering

 For $b \gg l_s(s)$, $\delta_0(E,b)$ is real and thus $\hat{\delta}_0$ is Hermitian up to exponentially small corrections.
 The physical interpretation of \eqref{tidalop} is that the graviton is exchanged between one point on one string and one point on the other string.
 The (transverse) coordinates of each string are however operators and \eqref{tidalop} picks up an expectation value of the transverse distance between those two points.
 The physical consequences of the shift in $b$, tidal excitations due to the extended nature of quantum strings, will be discussed in Section~\ref{ssec:tidalrev}.
 Here we just mention that, unlike the singular point-like case, the string-corrected eikonal has a finite $b \to 0$ limit and a smooth expansion in $b$ around it.
 This is the string-string counterpart to what we have already discussed in the string-brane collision, see~\eqref{lowb}.
 One finds \cite{Amati:1987uf}:

-Another, even more distinctive, feature of string theory, as opposed to traditional QFT, is that, even at tree level graviton exchange does not correspond to a real scattering amplitude.
+Another, even more distinctive feature of string theory as opposed to traditional QFT, is that, already at tree level, graviton exchange does not correspond to a real scattering amplitude.
 This can be seen immediately in \eqref{T1acv} through its last factor, typical of Regge-pole behavior.
-Physically, this imaginary part is due to the formation of heavy (i.e.~of mass $\sqrt{s}$) closed strings in the $s$-channel the very essence of Dolen--Horn--Schmid duality \cite{Dolen:1967zz, Dolen:1967jr} between $s$-channel resonances and $t$-channel Regge poles.
+This imaginary part comes from the presence of $s$-channel poles in the tree-level Shapiro--Virasoro amplitude corresponding to the heavy (i.e.~of mass $\sqrt{s}$) closed-string intermediate states produced in that channel.
+It is the very essence of Dolen--Horn--Schmid duality \cite{Dolen:1967zz, Dolen:1967jr}, as it is incorporated in string theory, that this imaginary part matches, on average, the imaginary part corresponding to the Regge-pole behavior given in~\eqref{T1acv}.

 Note, however, that the imaginary part of the amplitude, unlike the real part, is order $\alpha'$ and lacks the graviton pole at $t=0$.
 This lack of a singularity corresponds, in $b$-space to an exponential cut-off at large impact parameter.
 More quantitatively one finds \cite{Amati:1987uf}:

 This result fully justifies having neglected $\operatorname{Im}2 \delta_0$ in the previous, weak-gravity (large $b$) regime.
 At higher string-loop level we expect multiple string formation in the $s$-channel.
 In Section~\ref{beyondtree} we will discuss how one can have a qualitative idea of the dominant process as a function of the total initial energy up to the already mentioned expected threshold of gravitational collapse, $\sqrt{s} \sim M_s g_s^{-2}$.